ManuelGander/Recommender_System_Proteomics/README.md

 Scripts to run Recommender Systems on Proteomics data.

 ## Downloading:
-  - click on the green "Code" button on the top right and download Zip, and unzip it
+  - click on the green "Code" button on the top right and download Zip, and unzip it\n or\n

-  or

   - git clone https://github.com/ManuelGander/Recommender_System_Proteomics.git

 ## Running the scripts: